 Support the restoration of Stockdale Cope’s Naval Officers of World War I

-In autumn 2014, the Gallery will display this portrait for the first time in many decades to commemorate the 100th anniversary of the start of the Great War.
+The Gallery’s present display returns this important painting to public view for the first time in many decades to commemorate the 100th anniversary of the start of the Great War.

-Naval Officersof World War I has not been seen for several decades because its poor condition makes it unfit for display.
-Over the years the canvas has slackened, there are several damages to the paint surface and the entire surface needs cleaning.
-The original gilded frame also requires restoration.
-Conservation of the painting and frame is time-consuming and costly, but without this essential treatment one of the Gallery’s grandest group portraits remains hidden from view.
-2014 marks the centenary of the outbreak of the Great War and if the conservation target is reached the Gallery will display the restored portrait in that special year.
+Naval Officers of World War I had not been seen for several decades because its poor condition made it unfit for display.
+Over the years the canvas had slackened, there was damage to the paint surface and the entire surface needed cleaning.
+The original gilded frame also required restoration.
+Conservation of the painting and frame was time-consuming and costly, but without this essential treatment one of the Gallery’s grandest group portraits would have remained hidden from view.

 Naval Officers of World War I by Sir Arthur Stockdale Cope is one of three large group portraits commissioned by the South African financier Sir Abraham (‘Abe’) Bailey in the aftermath of the Great War.